 First, the Canopy is located in the heart of downtown Minneapolis in the Mill District.
 This neighborhood is a part of the larger East neighborhood in the city and sits alongside the Mississippi River.
 This area is super industrial, but also lively, as most of the warehouses and factories located here have been converted into cafes, apartment buildings, and hotels.
 The Canopy has kept alive the essence of the area throughout its loft-style suites, tall ceilings, and modern decor.

 I felt immediately welcomed at the Canopy and was even treated with a welcome candy (you will be too!).
-The space was clean and it was clear that the hotel has been taking all the proper COVID precautions.
-My room was extremely clean and comforting, and was surprising quiet for being located right downtown.
+My room was extremely clean and comforting, and was surprisingly quiet for being located right downtown.

 Lastly, I recommend staying at the Canopy because they have on-site parking for their guests in a covered garage, along with a delicious on-site restaurant called Umbra.
 I ate here during my second night and had the best chicken marsala of my life!
 I really couldn’t recommend a stay here more!